-Symbol Parameter Min.
+Symbol Parameter Min. Тур.
 Max.
-Unit t {PUR} (6) Power-up to initiation of read operation 1 ms t {PUW} (6) Power-up to initiation of write operation 5 ms t R V {CC} (7) V {CC} Power up ramp 0.2 50 V/msec
+Unit t {PUR} (6) Power-up to initiation of read operation 1 ms t {PUW} (6) Power-up to initiation of write operation 5 ms t R V {CC} (7) V {CC} Power up ramp rate 0.2 50 V/msec

-POWER UP AND DOWN REQUIREMENT
+POWER-UP AND POWER-DOWN

-The are no restrictions on the sequencing of the bias supplies V{CC} , V{+} , and V{-} provided that all three supplies reach their final values within 1 msec of each other.
-At all times, the voltages on the potentiometer pins must be less than V{+} and more than V{-} .
+There are no restrictions on the power-up or power-down sequencing of the bias supplies V{CC}, V+, and V- provided that all three supplies reach their final values within 1msec of each other.
+However, at all times, the voltages on the potentiometer pins must be less than V+ and more than V-.
 The recall of the wiper position from nonvolatile memory is not in effect until all supplies reach their final value.
-The V{CC} ramp rate spec is always in effect.

-Notes: (5) This parameter is periodically sampled and not 100% tested.
+Notes: (5) This parameter is periodically sampled and not 100% tested